mozilla/data-docs/concepts/sql_style.md

 1. The opening parenthesis should terminate the line.
-1. The closing parenthesis should be lined up under the first character of the line that starts the multiline construct.
+1. The closing parenthesis should be lined up under the first character of the line that starts the multi-line construct.
 1. The contents of the parentheses should be indented one level.

 For example: